doncandela/mgah/mgah.md

 - **Using a Conda environment with Jupyter on Unity.**  As rather cryptically explained in [the Unity docs for Conda](https://docs.unity.rc.umass.edu/documentation/software/conda/), the preferred way to do this is to install and use **`ipykernel`** in the environment to create a **kernel specification** for the environment which will then be available for you to select when you start a Jupyter Notebook.

   - The Conda environment is created on Unity in terminal mode, either logged in with SSH as described below or by using the Shell tab of ion [Unity OnDemand](https://ood.unity.rc.umass.edu/pun/sys/dashboard).
-Here we make a simple environment **npsp-jn** with NumPy, SciPy and ipykernel, then we use the `ipykernel install` command to make a kernel spec for the environment:
+Here we make a simple environment **npsp-jn** with NumPy, SciPy and ipykernel, then we use the `ipykernel install` command to make a kernel spec for the environment (note the `ipykernel install` command seems optional, see end of this section):

     ```
     $ unity-compute                     # get shell on a compute node